 On the defense side, Ms. Allen has defended a variety of clients—including broker-dealers, investment advisors, large energy companies, multi-national food and beverage companies, grain merchants, and an industrial supply company— in a range of matters, including criminal cases initiated by the Department of Justice and Internal Revenue Service, enforcement actions initiated by the CFTC and SEC, FINRA arbitrations, and class action cases involving claims such as market manipulation, securities fraud, bribery, antitrust violations, and breach of fiduciary duty and breach of contract claims.

-Ms. Allen devotes a substantial number of hours each year to pro bono clients, and has tried several cases on behalf of those clients.
-She recently briefed and successfully argued an appeal on behalf of a pro bono client before the U.S. Court of Appeals for the Seventh Circuit, which resulted in the court vacating an adverse judgment against the client.
+Ms. Allen devotes a substantial number of hours to pro bono clients and has tried several cases on their behalf.
+As one example, she briefed and successfully argued an appeal on behalf of a pro bono client before the US Court of Appeals for the Seventh Circuit, which resulted in the court vacating an adverse judgment and ordering a new trial for the client.

 Prior to joining Jenner & Block, Ms. Allen worked for DaimlerChrysler AG in their Human Resources and Corporate Union Relations Departments.
-During that time, she participated in labor contract negotiations between DaimlerChrysler and the UAW, and was responsible for investigating and responding to charges filed against DaimlerChrysler with the National Labor Relations Board and Equal Employment Opportunity Commission.
+During that time, she participated in labor contract negotiations between DaimlerChrysler and the UAW and was responsible for investigating and responding to charges filed against DaimlerChrysler with the National Labor Relations Board and Equal Employment Opportunity Commission.